History of Swindon Town F.C.: Takeover plans and club financial history revealed

 After the 1–0 opening win at Hartlepool United, high-ranking Swindon officials Mark Devlin (Chief Executive) and Mike Sullivan (Marketing Manager) along with possible financial investor Bill Power and Devlin's son Stan were involved in a plane crash in Buckinghamshire.
 No fatalities occurred but all suffered significant injuries.

 In mid- to late September rumours of troubles behind the scenes began.
 Rumours emerged of a rift between various parties on Town's board.
 Potential financial backer Bill Power withdrew all interests with the club citing his plane crash injuries as the reason behind his decision.
 Elsewhere, after making confidential comments about Dennis Wise known to the media prior to the away League game at Wycombe Wanderers, board member Bob Holt was forced to resign.
-Chairman Willie Carson stated that Holt had been a 'silly boy' but denied that there was any rift behind the scenes.

-Days later long-term backers James and Sir Seton Wills made a statement—signed by James Wills only—indicating that they would cut all ties with the club if they are not respected.
+Days later, long-term backers James and Sir Seton Wills made a statement—signed by James Wills only—indicating that they would cut all ties with the club if they are not respected.
 The James Wills statement openly criticised Chief Executive Mark Devlin, revealing that the club had overspent by the tune of £750,000 for this year.
 Devlin strongly denied this claim stating that all significant player expenditure had been sanctioned by Sir Seton Wills and Bill Power.
 Wills insisted that Bill Power's departure from the club was purely because of health reasons and that Power's £1million investment was in the form of shares but that the former investor considered it a loan and wanted it back.

 Former director Bill Power launched a takeover plan in conjunction with a fans' consortium in December which was fraught with difficulties.
 Initially the club said they had not received any paperwork; the revised submission was then delayed.
 The club's solicitors announced they had received part of the proposal later that week, with Trevor Watkins of Clarke Willmott saying: "A brief proposal has been sent but it does not go into anything in detail."
 In January 2007 the club responded to the impasse in negotiations with a press release as reported in the Swindon Advertiser:

 "Town want 'full details of the individuals involved in the bid, their plans for the club, including the stadium and day to day operation, the monies they will invest and how they intend to engage with other directors and existing shareholders'.
 The statement said: 'Unless the requested information is provided and a meeting is arranged within the next seven days the club and the Wills family feel they will have no option but to consider this matter closed.'"